rphln/Swordsong/mechanics.md

     starting player and “O” their opponent.

-    Once the draft is finished, both players must simultaneously select one of their fielded characters to occupy the role of supporter.
+    Once the draft is finished, both players must simultaneously select one of their fielded characters to occupy the role of their team’s assistant.

 3. In the draw phase, the player will draw three cards from their deck, forming their starting hand.